 3-5 drops of bleach

-Another question I’m often asked, is how to stop hydrangeas from wilting.
+Another question I’m often asked is how to stop hydrangeas from wilting.
 The thing about hydrangeas is they start healing themselves the moment you cut them, so we recommend you get some alum from the spice section at the grocery store.
-We cut the hydrangea, add the alum and put the flower into water.
+We cut the hydrangea, add the alum, and put the flower into the water.

 With the arrival of spring, and spring florals, what is one of your favorite flowers to feature?

 I love really cool tulips with a frill.
 I love peonies and I grow all sorts of peonies in my own garden.
 They’re my favorite.
 I’m a big gardener and I grow a lot of stuff for the store that we can’t get otherwise, like lambs ear.
 (I like putting them cocktail glasses for brides.)
 I also love my David Austin roses that I treasure and lace-cap hydrangeas.
 I’m always growing this and that in my garden.

 One of the things I love most when planning spring table decor is the flower arrangements.
 What color schemes do you like to go with when you entertain guests during the spring/summer seasons?

 I definitely migrate towards the softer palette.
 I love pale whites and pale creams, but I have a thing for pale peach.
 I’ll add Juliet roses and sometimes I’ll pop in peach or salmon ranunculus.
 I also tend to decorate in a soft palette in my own home.
 During the holidays this year, I had lots of white amaryllises….
 I’m not huge into reds.
 I’m a softer palette girl.